Bruno Mars at the Chelsea, Las Vegas: Background and development

-Synopsis and reception
+Synopsis

 The stage had a triangular digital screen which projected various images such as dancing female silhouettes, moving clouds, butterflies, fireworks and others.
 After the opening act by DJ Supra, Mars, wearing a black blazer, graphic shirt while his bandmates were dressed in suits and suspenders, started by playing an electric guitar.
 During the concert, Mars and The Hooligans' dance routine featured a "Motown-inspired choreography" and the R&B/pop aesthetic form.
 Mars occasionally made the audience laugh with small comedic sets.
 As the show continued, the setlist resembled the one used in the Moonshine Jungle Tour including the energetic performances of "Treasure" and the "Billionaire" medley with Barrett Strong's "Money (That's What I Want)" and the chorus of Aloe Blacc's "I Need a Dollar".
 He also played "Show Me" with red, yellow and green graphics, which led to another blend between "Our First Time", Ginuwine's "Pony" and "Ignition" by R. Kelly.

 The next song on the setlist was "Marry You" which included the use of dancing lights.
 During the performance of "If I Knew", Mars and Philip Lawrence, The Hooligans' bandleader, harmonized on the track.
 Next was another blend of covers, The Outfield's "Your Love", "Poison" by Bell Biv DeVoe, Montell Jordan's "This Is How We Do It", "Every Little Step" by Bobby Brown, and Janet Jackson's "That's the Way Love Goes", with other tracks.
 At this point, a waterfall was displayed on the background screen, with Mars singing TLC's "Waterfalls", while guitarist Phredley Brown rapped Left Eye verses on the track.
 After these covers, Mars sang his piano ballad "When I Was Your Man" with the audience singing along.
 He then asked the crowd for suggested songs he performed an infused medley of "Billie Jean" and "Dirty Diana", both by Michael Jackson.
 Towards the end of the show, the audience's energy was lifted by a performance of "Just the Way You Are".
 The last song of the setlist, "Locked Out of Heaven", was performed as an encore while golden confetti poured down on the audience.
 The concert had a run time of two hours and Mars's set was 90 to 105 minutes long.

+Reception

 Ashley Lee of The Hollywood Reporter said that the concert was "an intimate, action-packed performance of crooning and camaraderie sprinkled with humorous remarks and improvised covers".
 LV Woman considered that Mars "delivered a brilliant and high-energy" performance.
 Las Vegas Weeklys Don Chareunsy believed the show "solidified" Mars as "one of the best live performers today.
 Mars can sing (anything), dance and charm the pants off audience members".
+In 2026, Billboard reported that Mars 11 shows, at the Chelsea generated a revenue of $4.1 million and sold 29,700 tickets.